johnsusek/fluxus/README.md

 <br>

+## Troubleshooting

+**Swift/SourceKit are using 100% CPU when I try to add Fluxus stuff to my views!**
+This is a bug in Xcode 11 beta, it usually means you haven't imported Fluxus into your view, or you haven't passed the right .environmentObject() to your view.

 ## Feedback

 Please take a look through the source and file an issue if you spot a bug or see a better way to do something.